If you’re pulling your hair out doing school at home, then these quarantine coronavirus homeschool tips are for you!

-Brandy suggests to lead with the excitement of learning – to model the joy of the process of learning with your children.
+The first of 9 coronavirus homeschool tips is to lead with the excitement of learning – to model the joy of the process of learning with your children.
 It’s so important to realize you don’t have to be the expert and know everything.
 Take them on the journey of learning together and figure out the answers together – your children will learn so much more that way.
 You do not have to be the expert!
 Learn together.
 It’s okay to say you don’t know the answer.

 Tip 2 – Acknowledge and Validate Your Feelings and Your Child’s Feelings

 This is a tough time for all of us.